Marengo, Iowa: Arts and culture

-Library

-The Marengo Public Library is a Carnegie library, constructed in 1904–1905.
+The Marengo Public Library is a Carnegie library, constructed in 1905.
 Marengo is believed to be the smallest town in the United States to have received a donation from Andrew Carnegie for the construction of a library.
-The Library completed a renovation and addition in May 2007.

-Pioneer Heritage Museum

-The Iowa County Historical Society operates the Pioneer Heritage Museum, located at 675 East South St., Marengo.
-The museum houses two log cabins and a farmhouse, relocated from other sites in the area; and displays of farm implements, household artifacts, clothing and military history items from local residents.
+Pioneer Heritage Museum features log cabins, a farmhouse, farm implements, household artifacts, clothing and military history items from local residents.

-Rolle Bolle Courts

-Marengo's Rolle Bolle courts are located at the intersection of Marengo Avenue and E May Street, Marengo.
-The traditional yard game (known as krulbollen in Belgium) was brought to the area by Belgian immigrants in the late 19th and early 20th centuries.
-It is played by many local residents as well as by people in the neighboring towns of Victor, Clutier, Belle Plaine, Ladora, and Blairstown.
+Marengo features Rolle Bolle courts, a yard game known as krulbollen in Belgium.
+It was brought to the area by Belgian immigrants in the late 19th and early 20th centuries.

 Education

 Local public schools in Marengo include Iowa Valley Elementary School and Iowa Valley Junior Senior High School, part of the Iowa Valley Community School District.
-The Iowa Valley Junior High and High School teams are the Tigers.

-The Iowa Valley Tigers were the dominant 1985 State Champions in Track and Field for Class 2A, winning 45 points over the second place team's 31.50.
-This included Matt Zuber's Class 2A records in the long jump (24'-3") and the 110 meter high hurdles (14.1 sec).